 Once the judgmental mind establishes a self-identity based on its negative judgments the role-playing continues to hide the true potential of Self 2 until the hypnotic spell is broken.
 In short, you start to become what you think.

-This does not mean you ignore errors–just don’t judge them.
+This does not mean you ignore errors, but it does mean you don’t judge them.
 They just are.

 Discover natural learning: Drop judgment and just see what’s real.
 Gives an example of a tennis player seeing his backhand in a reflection and understanding for the first time.
 As he addressed it there was no judgment just awareness and doing.